Interior evolution of regular Schwarzschild black holes: Interior evolution.

 which transforms the mass function to its time-dependent form

-A straightforward analysis of Eq.~\eqref{minfi-v} shows that the dynamical extension of Eq.~\eqref{minfi} develops singularities whenever $n_k(v)=n_i(v)$ for any pair of functions.
+A straightforward analysis of Eq.~\eqref{minfi-v} shows that the {time dependent} extension of Eq.~\eqref{minfi} develops singularities whenever $n_k(v)=n_i(v)$ for any pair of functions.
 To prevent these singularities, all $n_i(v)$ must evolve without intersections.
 This requires an initial ordering at $v=v_0$, i.e.,

 which must be preserved for all $v$ through the constraint